MParrar/auth-app/README.md

 ## Database Layer
 **Database:** The project uses PostgreSQL hosted on Neon.\
 **Schema:**
-The database contains essential tables such as users (for authentication and user details) and other table for logs.
+The database contains essential tables such as users (for authentication and user details) and other table for logs (audit_logs).
 ## CI/CD Workflow with GitHub Actions
 The project uses GitHub Actions to automate the deployment of both the frontend and backend to Vercel whenever code is pushed to the main branch.
 Below is a breakdown of the workflow configuration: